xiaoyunyang/xiaoyunyang.github.io/assets/md/tech-behind-modern-webapps.md

 **Display Dynamic Content from the DB**

 * Old way: User requests content (via URL pattern or button press) via a HTTP [`GET`](http://www.restapitutorial.com/lessons/httpmethods.html).
 Server responds to the request and grabs content from the database, renders the HTML, and sends HTML to the browser.
 * New way: User requests content.
 Server responds to the request by grabbing content from the databse same as before but sends the content as JSON to an API e.g., `/api/someStuff`.
-A React component that renders itself based on the `someStuff` JSON will update itself by updating its state variables and render the DOM to reflect changes to the JSON.
+A React component that renders itself based on the `someStuff` JSON (use `isomorphic-fetch` to get that data) will update itself by updating its state variables and render the DOM to reflect changes to the JSON.
 This follows from the single source of truth imperative integral to React.

 **Update Content from the DB**

 * Old way: A new user fills out a signup form for your site and presses the submit button.
 Server gets the request to [`POST`](http://www.restapitutorial.com/lessons/httpmethods.html) new content, which entails updating the `Users` database to add new user, then redirects the user to a part of the website that only authenticated users can access, e.g., `/dashboard/` or unlocks the features of website that only users can access (see [https://www.facebook.com/](https://www.facebook.com/) before and after you login).
+Or another way is to use a templating engine such as `ejs` to dynamically create HTML and have the server plug dynamic content directly into the corresponding `ejs` file to be rendered.
-* New way: Everything is the same as the old way except for big one difference: instead of having the server switch on what featurea to unlock, the client code decides what to unlock based on the authentication status provided by the server.
+* New way: Everything is the same as the old way except for big one difference: instead of having the server switch on what feature to unlock, the client code decides what to unlock based on the authentication status provided by the server.
 This is essentially a session JSON that is shared globally with the React component and is updated by the server and the client (if the user presses the log out button).
 We want to use `redux` to keep track of the session object because that provides one source of truth for all our React components as well as the server.

 **Session**
 Because HTTP is stateless, in order to associate a request to any other request, you need a way to store user data between HTTP requests.
 Cookies let the browser store your session for a certain  period of time so you can be kept logged in before the cookie expires even if you closes the website.
 The server needs to check whether the browser has any cookies, which the server can use to "log in the user on his/her behalf".
 Cookies expire when a specified time elapses or if the user logs out of your site.